 Bio

-Formerly the frontwoman and chief songwriter of the successful and iconic Joshua Tree act Gram Rabbit, von Rabbit has released two critically lauded solo albums, Journey Mitchell and Dessert Rock, along with a bevy of singles and visually arresting videos.
+Formerly the frontwoman and chief songwriter of the successful and iconic Joshua Tree act Gram Rabbit, Jesika von Rabbi has released two solo albums, Journey Mitchell and Dessert Rock, with a third out soon, along with a bevy of singles and visually arresting videos.

-Mind-bending, sexy, weird, medicated, and endearing, von Rabbit’s art is a blast of candy cane shrapnel full of utter madness, brilliance, and complexity.
-Intelligent and whimsical, vulnerable and sarcastic, ironic and riotous, her lyrical content is one of the observer, the questioner, and the contrarian.
-Yet at heart, she’s a pop artist, one with the guts to take musical risks you wished that Top 40 pop princesses had the guts to make.
+Mind-bending, sexy, weird, and endearing, von Rabbit’s art is full of utter madness, brilliance, and complexity.
+Intelligent, whimsical, vulnerable, and sarcastic, her lyrical content is one of the observer, the questioner, and the contrarian.

-Live, she is a sight to behold; dancing, transcendent, and confrontational, garbed in a skintight technicolor bodysuit, adorned, and bejeweled.
-Her stage show features the Grundles, her Wonka-esque dancers who interpret the set with an array of amusing costumes and Vaudevillian skits.
+Live, she is a sight to behold; dancing, transcendent, and confrontational, garbed in a skintight technicolor bodysuit.
+Her stage show features the Grundles, her Wonka-esque dancers who interpret the set with an array of amusing costumes and Vaudevillian skits, and long-time bassist Lee Joseph (who doubles on guitar on her recordings).

 Jesika von Rabbit has been identified with the high desert music scene since before it was a scene.
 The Desert Sun.